 A notable exception are the people who run the Kent Freedom Movement, who have in the past, invited some of these people to speak at their meetings.
 The Outlaw has raised this point with the KFM, and is satisfied with their answer that sometimes, in order to get a better understanding of who the real enemy is – you have to observe them at close quarters.

 The Outlaw isn’t entirely blameless on that score either, and is equally responsible for it’s misplaced trust in certain prominent members of the Alternative Media, and has in the past, re-published some of their articles and shown support by linking to and sharing their work.
-I agree with the KFM, in that sometimes, you have to interact with these people unfortunately, in order to witness their real intentions first hand – an unpleasant, although and essential experience from which I have learned a great deal.
+I agree with the KFM, in that sometimes, you have to interact with these people unfortunately, in order to witness their real intentions first hand – an unpleasant, and often difficult task, but one from which I have learned a great deal.

 THE NASTY SIDE OF CHILD ABUSE VIGILANTISM & PROTEST CAMPAIGNS